Our History

 In 1969 the Bentall Family Foundation joined with the Dominion Construction Company and decided to build retirement homes in Vancouver, Calgary, and Edmonton.
 In 1971 Ron Grantham, the Edmonton manager of Dominion Construction hoped that the Edmonton project would be owned and operated by a group from the Anglican Parish of Christ Church, his home church.

-Ron began by recruiting the first Board of Directors from the membership of Christ Church and from St. Timothy’s Anglican Church.
-It was in St. Timothy’s that the new facility was to be constructed.
+Ron began recruiting the first Board of Directors from the membership of Christ Church and from St. Timothy’s Anglican Church.
+It was within the geographical bounds of the Parish of St. Timothy’s that the new facility was to be constructed.
 The Board of Directors met for the first time on January 17, 1972.
-In this meeting, the name “Canterbury” was suggested by Rev. Peirce.
+In this meeting, the name “Canterbury” was suggested by Rev. Peirce, the Rector of Christ Church at the time.

 Canterbury Foundation was incorporated as a charitable not-for-profit organization under the Societies Act of Alberta in March 1972.